 BXCL501 is designed to be easily administered and to have a rapid onset of action.
-We believe that BXCL501, with its differentiated pharmacology and ease of administration, if approved, could potentially be a first-in-class, non-invasive acute treatment for agitation that can be rapidly administered by physicians and caregivers.
-Dex is approved in the United States for the sedation of initially intubated and mechanically ventilated patients during treatment in the Intensive Care Unit, or ICU.
+We believe that BXCL501, with its differentiated pharmacology and ease of administration, if approved, could potentially be a first in class, non-invasive acute treatment for agitation that can be rapidly administered by physicians and caregivers.
+Dex is approved in the United States for the sedation of initially intubated and mechanically ventilated patients during treatment in the intensive care unit ("ICU").
 It is also used in the intensive care setting for sedation of non-intubated patients prior to and/or during surgical and other invasive procedures.
-Dex, launched in the United States as Precedex in 1999, is a selective $\alpha 2a$ adrenergic receptor agonist that has a strong safety record and has been studied in over 130 clinical trials to date.
-It has also been launched in the European Union and multiple other countries under the trade name Dexdor as a sedative for intensive care patients.
-Dex gained approval by the European Medicines Agency, or EMA, for sedation of adult ICU patients (requiring a sedation level no deeper than arousal in response to verbal stimulation).
+Dex, launched in the United States as PrecedexTM in 1999, is a selective α 2a adrenergic receptor agonist that has a strong safety record and has been studied in over 130 clinical trials to date.
+It has also been sold in the European Union and other countries under the trade name Dexdor® as a sedative for intensive care patients.
+Dex was approved by the European Commission for sedation of adult ICU patients requiring a sedation level no deeper than arousal in response to verbal stimulation (corresponding to Richmond Agitation-Sedation Scale ("RASS") 0 to -3).
 It has been used to prevent or treat hyperactive delirium resulting from anesthesia in the ICU.
-Given these uses of the IV formulation of Dex, we believe Dex formulated in a sublingual thin film will allow for ease of administration in settings where rapid acute treatment of agitation is needed.
+Given these uses of the IV formulation of Dex, we believe Dex formulated in a sublingual thin film and at much lower doses will allow for ease of administration in settings where rapid acute treatment of agitation is needed.